Marshall Ford — DevOps Engineer & Full Stack Web Developer

 Software Engineering

-1. Developing intuitive and pragmatic front-ends
+1. Developing intuitive and responsive front-ends

-2. Implementing performant and secure back-ends, APIs, and services
+2. Implementing performant and secure APIs

 Other Interests

-• Contributing to open source
+• Contributing to and learning about open source projects

-• Coffee and cocktails, enjoyed separately and responsibly of course
+• Coffee and cocktails, enjoyed separately and responsibly

 Get in Touch